JERRYYING02/mini-proj-jerry/README.md

 In case things have to be run locally you would need to remove ip related weatherapi and do - npm run start

+Any problem please email me at : ychng001@gold.ac.uk